Military of the Falkland Islands: Falkland Islands Defence Force

 The Falkland Islands maintains its own part-time volunteer force, the Falkland Islands Defence Force (FIDF), previously known as the Falkland Islands Volunteer Corps.
 Although this unit existed in 1982 as a reinforcement for the Governor's detachment of Royal Marines, it did not play any part in the main conflict during the war of 1982, its members having spent the duration of the hostilities under house arrest by the Argentines after their surrender on the Argentine capture of the islands.
 The FIDF is now a platoon to company-strength light infantry unit with a permanent training Warrant Officer seconded from the Royal Marines.
 The FIDF operates in a number of roles and is fully integrated into the defence scheme for the islands.

 FIDF soldiers can deploy aboard the Falklands Government Fisheries Protection vessel for sovereignty protection duties if the vessel requires an armed presence.
 As of 2023, the Falklands Government fisheries protection vessel is the FPV Lilibet, which arrived in the islands in April and is tasked with policing the exclusive economic zone around the islands.
 (Another vessel, MV Pharos, is contracted by the Government of South Georgia and the South Sandwich Islands (GSGSSI) for the purpose of sovereignty protection in its waters).

-Lilibet is named in honour of the late Queen Elizabeth II, and has been chartered to the Falklands Government by Seagull Maritime Limited for fifteen years.
+Lilibet is named in honour of the late Queen Elizabeth II, and has been chartered to the Falklands Government by Seagull Maritime Limited for fifteen years starting in 2022.
 Civilian-crewed, the vessel is a Damen Stan 5009 patrol ship with a maximum speed of up to 29.5 kn and a crew of up to 28 persons.
 She has an endurance of 30 days, though sixty days of provisions can be carried.
 If patrolling at 10 knots she can reportedly operate for 42 days with a range of up to 10,000 nautical miles.
 She is fitted for two Browning .50 caliber heavy machine gun mounts though she routinely deploys unarmed.